josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/🧢_big_daddy_nato.md

 for addition once whatever digital friction is going on calms down:

+please note this is not the end point and this is partially “will anything save rn”.

+my particular interest here is actually Fisher’s PhD thesis work and how that weaves into his later work, particular in “Flatline Constructs”.

+—--

 Yes — I’d make it a self-contained div/section you can drop in manually.
 Something like:

 <div class="analysis">